Dalian iron ore futures leap on restocking demand at steel mills

 "With iron ore inventory in China at a record high and as steel production keeps declining, we think the downward pressure on iron ore prices will persist," CreditSights said in a report.

 Other steelmaking raw materials also gained on Tuesday.
-Dalian coking coal futures DJMcv1, for May delivery, soared 5.4% to 1,877 yuan a tonne.
-Coke prices DCJcv1 gained 2.1% to 2,656 yuan per tonne.
+Dalian coking coal futures DJMcv1, for May delivery, soared 6% to 1,887 yuan a tonne at close.
+Coke prices DCJcv1 gained 2.4% to 2,663 yuan per tonne.

 Steel prices on the Shanghai Futures Exchange were range-bound.